Custom Packaging

 Pricing & MOQ That Actually Make Sense

 MOQ sits at 1,000 units—less than the 4,000 my old competitors insisted on.
 At that volume, Price Per Unit starts at $0.95 landed to the West Coast.
-I make sure the quotation shows the exact purchase order line item so you can compare directly with other bids, giving you a transparent view of packaging design.
+I make sure the quotation shows the exact purchase order line item so you can compare directly with other bids, giving you a clean view of packaging design.

 Need extra inserts, colored interiors, or a matte UV spot?
 Those add-ons are clear: $0.15 per unit for inserts, $0.08 for dual-vibe lamination, tracked on your invoice from Ming Tai Printing.
 We ship the invoices through QuickBooks, so the numbers match the packing list without manual adjustments.